experimental-io/experimental-io/papers/directions.md

 sensitive to the correctness of error handling at I/O boundaries where exact failure modes must be known.

-## Inability for Standard C++ to Access Memory Mapped Files
+## Inability for Standard C++ to Access Shared Memory and Memory Mapped Files
-TODO(consult Niall for wording in this section)
-...
+In [P1026] N. Douglas discusses the need for language support in standard C++ to correctly access shared memory and memory mapped files.
+The general problem consists in the memory and object models' lack of support for interacting with memory that is changed by other programs.
+This presents a major problem for ensuring the correctness and long-term support of large scale C++ systems that will continue to rely, and rely more heavily on, shared memory technologies.

 We believe these limitations, among others, are what lead C++ software systems to frequently reinvent fundamental I/O abstractions, or to limit themselves to